Day 1: Thursday, June 27 - Depart for Budapest

 Day 4: Sunday, June 30 - Budapest

 Breakfast.
 In the morning we will visit the Kazinczy, Rumbach, and Dohany synagogues, and learn about the types of Judaism practiced in Budapest: Orthodox, Status Quo, and Neolog.
 Afterwards, we will visit the Hungarian Jewish Museum, the actual birthplace site of Theodore Herzl.
 After lunch, we journey to the Kosma cemetery, one of the most incredible Jewish sights in Budapest.
 Here we will see the “houses” of the wealthy Budapest families, and visit the graves of some important rabbis, including that of R. Shimon Oppenheimer, famous for proclaiming that the prayers of visitors to his grave will be heard in heaven.
 Following the cemetery tour, we will visit the moving Holocaust memorial on the Danube and Budapest’s Freedom Statue.
-We will also enjoy a boat trip down the Danube River.
-Dinner.
+Following dinner, there will be an optional boat trip down the Danube River.
 Hotel Continental Zara.

 Day 5: Monday, July 1, Budapest - Eisenstadt - Sopron - Bratislava